webix-hub/docs/data/desktop/pivot.md

 ###External Data

-Either you get data from an external file or by a serverside script, you should use the following pattern
+Either you get data from an external file or by a serverside script, you should use the following pattern.

 If you load the data during component init, specify the path to this file/script as value of api/link/dataloader_url_config.md